 I whipped my head to the right, searching for who had spoken.
 One of the guests, a woman with dark eyes and short white hair, pushed her way through the crowd.
 Studded boots crunched against the ground, sending streams of dust behind her.
 White locks brushed the collar of her black and gold robe.
 Her eyebrows were so white that, at first, I mistook her for a Chascadian.
 But as she neared, they became visible against her copper complexion.
 Her eyelashes, too, were as frosty as her hair.
 But nothing was as icy as her demeanor.

 I sucked in a breath.
-“Is she Aborealian?”
+“Isn’t she Aborealian?”

 Father’s sickened expression transformed to one of relief.
 “Ivory,” he whispered.